 We’re connected to the Internet nearly 24/7 – on our phones and TVs, through our smart speakers.
-But maybe you want to switch off every now and then, just tune out and not be hooked into the online hive mind all the time.
+But maybe you want to switch off every now and then, just tune out and not be hooked into the online hive mind at all times.

-Your Android phone is a key way to do this.
+So it can be annoying when your Android phone suddenly starts going back online without your permission.
 You may find that the Wi-Fi on your Android phone turns on automatically when you’re near strong or known networks, and here we’re going to show you how to stop your phone from doing this.

 By default, your Android phone may be turning on automatically when you’re near one of your saved networks, but you may not always want this!